 - Edit the following properties:

-Impala SSL Properties Property Description Enable TLS/SSL for Impala Client Services Encrypt communication between clients (like ODBC, JDBC, and the Impala shell) and the Impala daemon using Transport Layer Security (TLS) (formerly known as Secure Socket Layer (SSL)).
-SSL/TLS Certificate for Clients Local path to the X509 certificate that identifies the Impala daemon to clients during TLS/SSL connections.
+Impala SSL Properties Property Description Enable TLS/SSL for Impala Encrypt communication between clients (like ODBC, JDBC, and the Impala shell) and the Impala daemon using Transport Layer Security (TLS) (formerly known as Secure Socket Layer (SSL)).
+Impala TLS/SSL Server Certificate File (PEM Format) Local path to the X509 certificate that identifies the Impala daemon to clients during TLS/SSL connections.
 This file must be in PEM format.
-SSL/TLS Private Key for Clients Local path to the private key that matches the certificate specified in the Certificate for Clients.
+Impala TLS/SSL Server Private Key File (PEM Format) Local path to the private key that matches the certificate specified in the Certificate for Clients.
 This file must be in PEM format.
-SSL/TLS Private Key Password for Clients A shell command for Impala to run on startup to retrieve the password for a password-protected private key file.
-The output of the command is truncated to a maximum of 1024 bytes, and any trailing whitespace (such as spaces or newline characters) is trimmed.
-If the command exits with an error, Impala does not start.
-If the password is incorrect, clients cannot connect to the server regardless of whether the public key is correct.
-SSL/TLS CA Certificate Must be specified for TLS/SSL encryption to be enabled for communication between internal Impala components.
+Impala TLS/SSL Private Key Password The password for the private key in the Impala TLS/SSL Server Certificate and Private Key file.
+If left blank, the private key is not protected by a password.
+Impala TLS/SSL CA Certificate The location on disk of the certificate, in PEM format, used to confirm the authenticity of SSL/TLS servers that the Impala daemons might connect to.
+Because the Impala daemons connect to each other, this should also include the CA certificate used to sign all the SSL/TLS Certificates.
+Without this parameter, SSL/TLS between Impala daemons will not be enabled.
 SSL/TLS Certificate for Impala component Webserver There are three of these configuration settings, one each for "Impala Daemon", "Catalog Server", and "Statestore".
 Each of these Impala components has its own internal web server that powers the associated web UI with diagnostic information.
 The configuration setting represents the local path to the X509 certificate that identifies the web server to clients during TLS/SSL connections.
 This file must be in PEM format.

 - Click Save Changes to commit the changes.